Women’s fertility is influenced by many factors, including age. Some measures can help nature to make your dream of becoming pregnant a reality.

 The fertility monitor is a device that helps to identify up to six fertility days for each cycle.
 It does this by detecting the urine concentration of two key hormones, LH and estrogen.
 This type of monitor detects both the peak fertility period and the maximum number of fertile days.

-It is also preferable to seek medical advice if you have been unable to conceive after six months without any contraceptive methods and if any of the following descriptions apply to your situation:
+It is also preferable to seek medical advice if you have been unable to conceive after six months without contraception, and if any of the following descriptions apply to your situation:

 It is likely for pregnancy to occur sooner or later.
 Note that after an unsuccessful first year, more than 60% of couples successfully conceive the following year without fertility treatment.
 That said, fertility treatments can accelerate the occurrence of pregnancy by stimulating ovulation.
 Your pharmacist can offer information on the available options.

-If you and your partner feel uncertain about your fertility, psychological help could be useful in order to keep a positive attitude until you receive the big news that your much desired baby has begun to thrive.
+If you and your partner feel uncertain about your fertility, psychological help may be helpful to keep a positive attitude until you receive the big news that your long-awaited baby has begun to develop.